 ERCOT shall provide a workbook to TSPs for the submission of data for the GIC system model.
 TSPs shall provide the GIC system model data to ERCOT using the provided workbook as shown in Appendix B by the schedule published by the PGDTF.

 For the 200 kV system and above, actual data should be used for the GIC system model.
-Typical data based upon actual data can be used if actual data is not available.
+Typical data based upon actual data or data converted from SSWG base case data can be used if actual data is not available.

-For the 69 kV and 138 kV systems, actual data should be used for the GIC system model to the extent possible.
+For the 69 kV and 138 kV systems, actual data may be used for the GIC system model to the extent possible.
 Typical data based upon actual data can be used if actual data is not available.
-Default data as specified by this Procedure Manual can be used if actual or typical data is not reasonably available.
+Default data as specified by this Procedure Manual or data converted from SSWG base case data can be used if actual or typical data is not reasonably available.

 The PGDTF will select the latest update to the SSWG base cases, updated if required to reflect known and significant changes, to be used as the starting base cases for the GIC system model as listed below.